How to Choose a Life Insurance Beneficiary

 A close second and third are choosing the amount of coverage and term length.
 After all, you can do your homework and select the perfect amount of coverage, but if you leave it to the wrong person what good is it?

-What is a life insurance beneficiary?
+What is a Life Insurance Beneficiary?

-A beneficiary is the person or entity who will receive the death benefit from your policy if you die.
+A beneficiary is a person or entity who will receive the death benefit from your policy if you die.
 The death benefit is also called the coverage amount or policy proceeds, but we’ll stick with death benefit to keep things simple.

 When life insurance companies review beneficiary designations on applications, they are looking to see if there is an “insurable interest” between the insured person and the beneficiary.
-For life insurance purposes, a beneficiary has insurable interest in the insured person when loss of that person would cause the beneficiary to suffer a financial loss.
+For life insurance purposes, a beneficiary has an insurable interest in the insured person when loss of that person would cause the beneficiary to suffer a financial loss.

 The 3 Beneficiary Categories